 If the weather conditions in Alta are poor, we head elsewhere.
 This may mean a drive of up to 200 km, either along the coast, fjords or in the inland of Finnmark.
 We make regular stops to check the conditions and, if conditions permit, take photos.
 We then gladly continue in search of new, exciting and nice locations, either to find new photo subjects or – if the conditions are challenging – clear weather.

 We will serve snacks and hot chocolate during the tour.

 Northern Lights photos

-The guides are well acquainted with a variety of cameras and can often help you to adjust the settings on your own camera.
+The guides are photographers and also well acquainted with a variety of cameras and can often help you to adjust the settings on your own camera.
 Please note that some compact cameras are not suitable for taking good photos of the Northern Lights.
 However, the guide has good photographic equipment and will take photos along the way.
 These photos will be available to the tour guests free of charge.
 You will also receive a free photo of yourself beneath the Northern Lights (conditions permitting).

 You can book your tour via the online booking system on this page.
 Choose the “public tour”.